WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 ## Testing and Validation

 ### Comprehensive call flow testing

-> From the terminal run 'npm run dev', this will spin up your application automatically in the browser.
-> Before testing, you need to configure the CRM with your phone number for automatic customer lookup:
+> Before testing SDK with CRM, you need to configure the CRM with your phone number for automatic customer lookup and click to dial.
 > Open `crm-app.js` and edit the customer record from line 40 with your details:
 > ??? note w50 "Update Customer Record"
     ```javascript